Skip to main content

 • Recording class

-• Data stream classes (gaze, eye states, IMU)
+• Stream class (gaze, eye states, IMU)

-• Events classes (blinks, fixations, saccades, events)
+• Events class (blinks, fixations, saccades, events)

 • Epochs class

-• Scene video class
+• Video class

 • PyNeon API

-• Events classes (blinks, fixations, saccades, events)
+• Events class (blinks, fixations, saccades, events)

-Events classes (blinks, fixations, saccades, events)#
+Events class (blinks, fixations, saccades, events)#

 class pyneon.Events(source: DataFrame | Path | str, type: str | None = None)#